yboetz/pyznap/README.md

     clean = yes                           # Delete old snapshots on this filesystem dest = backup/filesystem              # Backup this filesystem on this location

-Then set up a cronjob by opening your `crontab` file
+Then set up a cronjob by creating a file under `/etc/cron.d/`

-    nano /etc/crontab
+    nano /etc/cron.d/pyznap

-and let pyznap run regularly by adding the following line
+and let pyznap run regularly by adding the following lines

+    SHELL=/bin/sh
+    PATH=/usr/local/sbin:/usr/local/bin:/sbin:/bin:/usr/sbin:/usr/bin

-    */15 * * * *   root    /path/to/pyznap snap >> /var/log/pyznap.log
+    */15 * * * *   root    /path/to/pyznap snap >> /var/log/pyznap.log 2>&1

 This will run pyznap every quarter hour to take and delete snapshots. 'frequent' snapshots can be taken up to once per minute, so adjust your cronjob accordingly.

-If you also want to send your filesystems to another location you can create a cronjob with
+If you also want to send your filesystems to another location you can add a line

-    0 0 * * *   root    /path/to/pyznap send >> /var/log/pyznap.log
+    0 0 * * *   root    /path/to/pyznap send >> /var/log/pyznap.log 2>&1

 This will backup your data once per day at 12pm.